Patients & Caregivers

 Epilepsy, Knowing Your Risks

-his brochure outlines some of the most important safety areas of concern that those with epilepsy are likely to have, including the risk of SUDEP.
-To access this brochure in Spanish, click here.
+This brochure outlines some of the most important safety areas of concern that those with epilepsy are likely to have, including the risk of SUDEP.

 Patient Education Materials on SUDEP